Making Adventure Films

 Filmmakers are at risk when filming in a down suit on the summit of K2, dangling out of a helicopter over the ocean filming humpback whales, or perched near a cornice filming a first ski descent.
 Filming gives him the sense of being alive.
 Besides the opportunity to go places, it’s the danger of the job that makes the adventure.

 Adventure filmmakers are fueled by adventure and most have a passport to prove it.
 Filmmakers must be creative when they plan films.
 They think about angles, shots, time lapses, risks, narratives, and much more.
 They need to lug cameras up couloirs and chase storms.
 The filmmaker must film, edit, write, and complete their films.
-Every film they make becomes part of their portfolio - a breathtaking portfolio will help to launch a brilliant career.
+Every film they make becomes part of their portfolio – a breathtaking portfolio will help to launch a brilliant career.
+Entering film festivals like the ones in Telluride or Banff is one of the best launching pads for new filmmakers.

 Most adventure filmmakers earn a film degree from a university.
 A newer trend is to attend a school, like Serac Adventure Film School.
 These schools teach adventure filmmaking from experienced professionals in places like the Teva Games, Bhutan, Machu Picchu, or Mt.
 Kenya.
 This hands on training develops skills and networking contacts.